ihmc-scale/act-up-model/README.md

 with all non-ACT-R models have a value of JSON `null`.

 ## Running this code

-[Again, this section is primarily of interest to Brodie]

 If you don't want to install things on your machine you can also use a Docker container to run it, as described near the end of this document.